EU close to agreeing rules for insider trading in commodities

 A source close to the negotiations in parliament said a provisional date for the final meeting on the beefed up draft has been set for next Thursday to address issues such as administrative sanctions, the definition of inside information and the inclusion of spot commodity contracts in the regulation.

-If the draft is finalised this month before the end of the Irish presidency, the new rules are expected to become EU law by year-end and enter force at the end of 2015.
+If the draft is finalized this month before the end of the Irish presidency, the new rules are expected to become EU law by year-end and enter force at the end of 2015.

 While most of the new legal requirements will be known once the agreement is reached, the penalties for offences in different countries will become clear once governments have written criminal sanctions into their national legislation.